Koala mother and joey seeking refuge on a bulldozed logpile © Briano / WWF-Aus

 I had been working towards this goal for three years to give koalas the additional legal protection and funding they need.

-Well before the terrible 2019-20 bushfires, WWF-Australia and other conservation and animal welfare organisations started planning to nominate the east coast population of koalas as endangered.
+Well before the terrible 2019-20 bushfires, WWF-Australia and other conservation and animal welfare organisations started planning to nominate the east coast population of koalas as Endangered.

-In recent months, WWF enabled more than 23,000 supporters to send an email to the Prime Minister and Environment Minister asking them to uplist east coast koalas to endangered.
+In recent months, WWF enabled more than 23,000 supporters to send an email to the Prime Minister and Environment Minister asking them to uplist east coast koalas to Endangered.

 Sad, mad, glad.
-I was sad that koalas were disappearing so fast that their numbers had halved in just 20 years, satisfying the legal threshold for declaration as endangered.
+I was sad that koalas were disappearing so fast that their numbers had halved in just 20 years, satisfying the legal threshold for declaration as Endangered.
 Mad that we continue to relentlessly push this amazing iconic Aussie marsupial towards extinction.
 And glad – very glad – that the minister had acted on the science to give koalas more legal protection.

 Within a decade, the east coast koala population had gone from no-listing to Vulnerable to Endangered.